ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 # Bento in action

-The example below demonstrates how to include `amp-base-carousel` and `amp-accordion` in a non-AMP HTML page.
+The example below demonstrates how to include `amp-base-carousel` and use the `next` and `prev` actions in a non-AMP HTML page.

 [example preview="top-frame" playground="false"]
 ```html